giantswarm/operatorkit/docs/managing_cr_status_sub_resources.md

-# Managing CR Status Sub Resources
+# Managing CR Status Sub Handlers

-Operators manage systems on behalf of custom resources (CRs).
+Operators manage systems on behalf of custom handlers (CRs).
 The managed state of the system should always be reflected in the CRs status sub resource to make these information available for consumption.
 The recommended pattern here is to have [one operatorkit resource implementation to manage the system](https://github.com/giantswarm/chart-operator/tree/109f2b1f10d3500e4e9468ac901b0f344f37dd7b/service/controller/v3/resource/chart)